Asateer Ramadan Tent, Atlantis

-Isha prayer is offered in this prayer room…
+Maghreb and Isha prayers are offered in this prayer room…

 Once we are back at our table (that we are sharing with Virgin Radio’s Kris Fade, but of course we don’t know who he is until I see a video of Asateer the next day) we are offered cappuccino.

 We have a really nice time in Asateer.
 I tell Masood at some point during our dinner that it feels like being invited to some Sheikh’s royal wedding banquet.
 There’s free Wi-Fi connection so we even have a brief Skype session with my in-laws to show them the place.
 If you specially have guests over that are visiting the UAE for the first time, this is a good place to make them experience dining in a very unique way.
 This is also a excellent place to sample really good Middle Eastern food.